bealearts/widgetize/README.md

 The created widget has a lifecycle which can be programmatically accessed by the object defined by the Constructor function.

-#### `widgetize.base(elementProto)`

-Return a [Babel](https://babeljs.io/) friendly base class to extend

-**_elementProto_** `Object` Element proto object e.g. HTMLElement

-Babel expects a Constructor Function, not an Object Prototype when using ES6 Class declarations.

-### The following instance methods are avaiable to be overridden by the widget
+### The following instance methods are available to be overridden by the widget

 ##### `init()`

 Called when a widget is created, either by being called with `new Widget()` or when parsed by the browser in the DOM.

-A good place to initalise instance variables.
+A good place to initialise instance variables.

 ##### `attach(dom, content)`